Holographic Lifshitz fluids in 1+1 dimensions: Abstract

 \section{Abstract}

-In this paper, using the techniques of Gauge/gravity duality we explore the hydrodynamic regime of $ z=3 $ Lifshitz fixed points in $ 1+1 $ dimensions.
+{In this paper, using the techniques of Gauge/gravity duality we explore the hydrodynamic regime of $ z=3 $ Lifshitz fixed points in $ 1+1 $ dimensions.
 The speed of sound in the non relativistic plasma turns out to be $\sqrt{3}$, which clearly violates the conjectured upper bound.
 We identify this as a natural consequence of the Lorentz symmetry breakdown at $ z=3 $ Lifshitz fixed point.
-Finally, the non perturbative correction appearing from the higher derivative sector of the New Massive Gravity seems to preserve the conjectured lower bound for the bulk viscosity to entropy ratio.
-We also propose some practical set up to test these results.
+In our analysis, we compute bulk viscosity to entropy ratio for quantum field theory dual to Lifshitz gravity in $ 2+1$ dimensions and it turns out that for this particular holographic model this ratio is above the conjectured lower bound.}